Evelyn’s father was indeed at home.

 “This is Heather,” said Evelyn.
 “She’s my … friend.”

 “A friend?
 An actual friend?
 Well, blow me down with a feather.”
-His eyebrows climbed like a pair of fat caterpillars and he grinned with genuine delight as stuck out a hand toward me.
+His eyebrows climbed like a pair of fat caterpillars and he grinned with genuine delight and stuck out a hand toward me.
 “Very pleased to meet you then, Heather.
 You have no idea how much of a relief it is that she’s finally making some friends at university.”

 He presented a strange sight, this giant of a man framed by the bulk of the spider-servitor behind him, that he couldn’t see.
 What was it like, living in this house, in the unseen wreckage of his dead wife’s work?
 Two minutes earlier I would have found him intimidating, but now I felt sorry for him.
 I gave him my best smile and shook his hand.